neuralprogram/qlcoder/README.md

 We welcome any contributions, pull requests, or issues!
 If you would like to contribute, please either file a new pull request or issue.
 Feel free to take on an existing issue too.

+## Team
+QLCoder is collaborative effort between researchers at Cornell University, Johns Hopkins University, and the University of Pennsylvania.
+Please reach out to us if you have any questions.

+[Claire Wang](https://clairewang.net) - CS PhD Student at University of Pennsylvania

+[Ziyang Li](https://liby99.github.io/) - Professor at Johns Hopkins University

+[Saikat Dutta](https://www.cs.cornell.edu/~saikatd/) - Professor at Cornell University

+[Mayur Naik](https://www.cis.upenn.edu/~mhnaik/) - Professor at University of Pennsylvania

 ## Citation
 Consider citing our ICLR'26 paper:
 ```